 - Post the pet on Finding Rover to reach a larger network.

 If you are unable to care for the pet that you’ve found while you try to find its owner, stray pets can be turned in to Dorchester Paws during our hours of operation for admissions.
-Please note, our admissions department is closed on Sundays for any strays or animals found.
+Please note, our Pet Support Services Department is closed on Sundays for any strays or animals found.

 Leaving a Found Pet at Dorchester Paws

-When you arrive at Dorchester Paws, please enter our admissions office through the front of the building.
+When you arrive at Dorchester Paws, please enter our Pet Support Services Department through the front of the building.
 Our staff will ask you questions about where and when the animal was found, explain the admitting process and how you can further assist finding the pet’s home.

 If the animal appears sick, injured or aggressive, please call Dorchester County Animal Control immediately at (843) 563-0015.